 Based on Islamic belief, Ramadan commemorates the first revelation of the Quran to Prophet Muhammad.
 For Muslims around the world, fasting during this period is considered as one of the Five Pillars of Islam.
 Meanwhile, non-Muslims should also give importance to Ramadan by being aware of some dos and don’ts.

-Guidelines to Observing Ramadan
+Guidelines to Observe during Ramadan Season

 During Ramadan, here are some of the things that you can DO: